temporalio/documentation/docs/node/workers.md

 <details>
 <summary>

-3. Optionally, in Workflow code, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to [`createActivityHandle()`](https://nodejs.temporal.io/api/namespaces/workflow#configureactivities).
+3. Optionally, in Workflow code, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to [`createActivityHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createactivityhandle) or [`createChildWorkflowHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createchildworkflowhandle).
 If you do not specify a `taskQueue`, then the Node SDK places Activity Tasks in the same Task Queue as the Workflow Task Queue.

 </summary>